 An Interconnection Request will not be considered to be a valid request until all items in Section 3.3.1 have been received by Transmission Provider.
-If an Interconnection Request fails to meet the requirements set forth in Section 3.3.1, Transmission Provider shall use Reasonable Efforts to notify Interconnection Customer within five (5) Business Days of receipt of the initial Interconnection Request of the reasons for such failure and that the Interconnection Request does not constitute a valid request.
+If an Interconnection Request fails to meet the requirements set forth in Section 3.3.1, Transmission Provider shall use Reasonable Efforts to notify Interconnection Customer within five (5) Business Days of receipt of the initial Interconnection Request does not constitute a valid request.
 Interconnection Customer shall provide Transmission Provider the additional requested information needed to constitute a valid request within ten (10) Business Days after receipt of such notice.
 Failure by Interconnection Customer to comply with this Section 3.3.3 shall be treated in accordance with Section 3.6.

-3.3.4 Sconing Meeting.
+3.3.4 Scoping Meeting.